PlanB-Network/bitcoin-educational-content/courses/btc104/en.md

 Figure [Debt vs GDP](https://www.longtermtrends.net/us-debt-to-gdp/)

-When we add together Federal, corporate, and household debt, the resulting figure is a staggering $63.14 trillion, in contrast to the United States Gross Domestic Product (GDP) of $26.13 trillion.
+When we add together Federal, corporate, and household debt, the resulting figure is a staggering 63.14 trillion dollars, in contrast to the United States Gross Domestic Product (GDP) of 26.13 trillion dollars.
 This means that the US has a total debt-to-GDP ratio of 241%.
-In other words, for every $1 of GDP generated, there is a whopping $2.41 in debt.
+In other words, for every 1 dollars of GDP generated, there is a whopping 2.41 dollars in debt.

-$63.14t / $26.13t = 241%
+63.14t / 26.13t = 241%

 Let’s assume conservatively that the average interest on this debt is 3%.